tonyfrenzy/coders-profiles-learn-git/README.md

 - A basic project to allow colleagues learn git, github.

 ## Steps to follow
-#### Get a copy
+#### Get a copy of the project
-1. Fork this repo
+1. Fork this repo.

-2. Clone to your local computer
+2. Clone to your local computer.

 3. Open index.html in browser and write down current total number of profiles.

 4. Click the "Add New Profile" button on the page, a modal comes up.
-Fill in your correct profile links
+Fill in your correct profile links.

-5. Click "Generate Profile HTML" button on the modal form (modal closes, profile HTML ought to be available in the textarea but working at the moment).
+5. Click "Generate Profile HTML" button on the modal form (modal closes, profile HTML ought to be available in the textarea but not working at the moment).
 Next is a temporary workaround...
 	1. Do not refresh page.
 On Chrome browser, right click and select "inspect" or do `CTRL + Shift + I`  to bring developers tool up.
 	2. Click on "console" tab.
 Right-click on the console output '<dl class>.....' and copy as html.
-(You could have created this manually by simply copying a previous profile and editing the content.
-This oculd be prone to errors but there are many ways to skin a cat afterall.
-What's the fun of coding if not to automate boring stuff?
+This could be created manually by copying a previous profile and editing the content.
+There are many ways to skin a cat but what's the fun of coding if not to automate boring stuff?

 6. Paste the copied HTML code below the last profile within the index.html code and save.

 7. Use profile counts noted up there to update the "Total Profiles (before)" section.